 We all know there is a housing shortage happening right now, and ADUs are one solution to that: they’re simple to build and can provide the extra housing we need in this market.

 However, there are a lot of hurdles people face that can deter them from building an ADU.
-One of them is complicated zoning, which we’re trying to work through at a city level.
+One of them is complex zoning requirements, which we’re trying to work through at a city level.
 Another is the financial aspect—ADUs are expensive to build and can be difficult to finance because they are such a unique product.
 FHA and conventional loans can’t be used for financing, and often people need to find a lender who specializes in this niche area.
 In future episodes, we’ll discuss more about how to finance them and what options people have for building them.

 Because of the housing shortage, the city of Denver is offering grant funds to build an ADU if you live in the western area of the city.
 The city will give $30K towards building costs and the unit must be restricted, meaning there is a cap on rent and how income the renter can make.
 We’ll look at this program in greater detail in a later episode.